Romances of the Month: December 2018

 Charlotte was trying to sell her unused wedding dress when she finds another dress and discovers a hidden blue note stitched into the lining.
 A message from the groom to his bride.
 A name is embossed on the blue note: Reed Eastwood, leaving Charlotte curious about the author of the note, who she believes to be the most romantic man in the world, so she searches for him online.
 However when Charlotte finally meets Reed, while he is showing her an apartment, she finds that he is actually arrogant and cynical.
 Thanks to a twist of fate, Charlotte ends up working for Reed, giving her a chance to learn about the story behind his love letter.
 A love letter that did not result in a happily ever after.
 But soon something begins to unfolding between Charlotte and Reed themselves.

-I have enjoyed this author duo's books in the past, and was very excited to read their next book; however, I am disappointed that I did not enjoyed Hate Notes as much as I hoped. won't lie, I found the story to be a bit boring, silly, and predictable.
-I had a hard time connecting to the characters.
+I have enjoyed this author duo's books in the past, and was very excited to read their next book; however, I am disappointed that I did not enjoyed Hate Notes as much as I hoped.
+Won't lie, I found the story to be a bit boring, silly, and predictable.
+I had a hard time connecting with the characters.
 Charlotte's over-the-top personality was too much and annoying; while Reed was a bit too broody.
 I also felt that the emotional and physical connection between Charlotte and Reed wasn't as strong and that their romance was a bit rush.
 The romance started out slow since Reed was the one fighting their attraction, and the banter between them in the beginning was cute, but in the second half of the book it seemed like the authors realized that the end of the book was approaching so all of a sudden the romance went a complete 180, and the two were so in love that it didn't make sense.
 In the end, I was left sadly unimpressed by the book.

 Order of Protection by Lexi Blake